 Specialized training workshops for nonprofits are offered by the Junior League of Boca Raton (JLBR) in cooperation with such groups as the Community Foundation for Palm Beach and Martin Counties and the Spirit of Giving Network.
 Workshops are provided on a regular basis in our facility.
 Trainings are offered either at no cost or at a nominal fee, with scholarship opportunities often available.

-To view or print a copy of the Spring Nonprofit Leadership Series click here..
+To view or print a copy of the Summer Nonprofit Leadership Series click here..

 Register here for the upcoming workshops.